-I was supposed to talk about summer reading challenges today, but in light of social distancing due to this global pandemic, I think now is a good time to start a reading challenge.
+I wasn't supposed to talk about summer reading challenges today, but in light of social distancing due to this global pandemic, I think now is a good time to start a reading challenge.
 Psst...
 Come closer.
 Reading challenges aren't just for kids.

 In this time of mandatory isolation, someone needs to check on us huggers.
 We are not okay.
 This is me hugging myself every day.
 Look out world when this thing is over.
 There will be some mass hugging going on.
 LOL.
 I'm going to run up and down the streets hugging people.
 But seriously, how are you coping?
 Are you okay?